Daniel B. Rodriguez

 Prior to joining Northwestern Law, Rodriguez served as Minerva House Drysdale Regents Chair in Law at the University of Texas-Austin; as a Research Fellow at Rice University’s Baker Institute for Public Policy; as Dean and Warren Distinguished Professor of Law at the University of San Diego School of Law; and, as a Professor of Law at University of California, Berkeley’s Boalt Hall.
 In addition, he has been a visiting professor at Columbia University, University of Southern California, University of Illinois, and at the Free University of Amsterdam, The Netherlands.

-Rodriguez received his law degree from Harvard in 1987.
-His undergraduate degree is from the California State University of Long Beach, and he is a recipient of that school’s distinguished alumnus award.
+Rodriguez received his law degree from Harvard in 1987 and his undergraduate degree is from the California State University of Long Beach, where he is a recipient of that school’s distinguished alumnus award.
 After graduating from law school, he clerked for Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.

 - Administrative Law

 - Property Law